-- Increased disease and infestations along with increases in pollen and molds and insect populations in warm moisture rich regions.
+- Disease and infestations increasing along with increases in pollen and molds and insect populations in warm moisture rich regions.

-- Increased potential for food supply interruptions due to crop failures in response to rapid temperature variations.
+- Potential for food supply interruptions increasing due to crop failures in response to rapid temperature variations.

 - Longer growing seasons challenged by more severe weather events causing increased crop failure rates.